networknext/next/README.md

 It's currently live worldwide with the football game [REMATCH](https://www.playrematch.com).

-Network Next accelerates players by sending game traffic across relay network when the default internet route has high latency, jitter or packet loss.
+Network Next accelerates players by sending game traffic across relay network when the default internet route has high latency or packet loss.

-Network Next is source available and free to use when you host the software for your own game with less than 10k peak CCU.
+It's source available and free to use when you host the software for your own game with less than 10k peak CCU.

 For games with 10k-100k peak CCU, the license fee is $25k USD per-game, per-year.